 If you’re more of a visual person, or you’re making an Amazon baby registry, you can find this list of Newborn Essentials on Amazon as well.
 It’s in their handy “#FoundItOnAmazon” format (hate the name, but it is useful!), where you can <3 items or quickly add them to your registry.
 Just click here or on the image below to be taken to the list on Amazon!

 - Weather-appropriate outfits, including socks, hats, and mittens.
-The clothes themselves were hard for us because of Ditto’s small size, but you make do with whatever pieces do fit.
+The clothes themselves were hard for us because of my kids were both on the small side, but you make do with whatever pieces do fit.
 Take a few differently-sized outfits to the hospital with you for that first trip home.
-If you’re not sure what clothes you need, looking for a “layette set” like this super cute one can get you started, though I’d argue you need more sleeping “gowns” than just the one included in this set, and if your baby is due in a cold season, you’ll also need pants.
+If you’re not sure what clothes you need, looking for a “layette set” like this super cute one can get you started, though I’d argue you need more sleeping “gowns” (or pajamas – get the 2-way zipper kind!) than just the one included in this set, and if your baby is due in a cold season, you’ll also need pants.

 - Car seat.
 We went with the Chicco Bravo Travel System, though the stroller isn’t really necessary during Week #1, but it saves you money in the long run if you’re going to get a stroller anyhow.
 Install the car seat beforehand and get your installation inspected by a professional (it’s usually free).
 Sun shades are a good idea because your baby can’t shield themself!

 - If your baby is due in winter in a cold climate, you’ll need a warm carseat cover.
 It’s not safe to put a baby in a car seat with a jacket on (you can’t get the straps tight enough against the chest to be effective in a crash), so this thing is a coat for the entire car seat, and it works really well.